handshake-org/handshake-org.github.io/src/api-docs/source/includes/_coin.md

 <aside class="info">
 You need to enable <code>index-address</code> in order to lookup coins by address.<br>
 You can also enable <code>index-tx</code> to lookup transactions by txid.<br>
-Launch the hskd daemon with these arguments:<br>
+Launch the hsd daemon with these arguments:<br>
-<code>hskd --daemon --index-address=true --index-tx=true</code><br>
+<code>hsd --daemon --index-address=true --index-tx=true</code><br>
-These index arguments cannot be changed once hskd has been started for the first time, without resyncing the node.
+These index arguments cannot be changed once hsd has been started for the first time, without resyncing the node.
 </aside>